e-v-e-r-h-a-r-d/everhardortega/data/authors/default.md

 #### Welcome to my personal website.
 I am Everhard Ortega, an engineer and technologist from Mexico with the conviction of building the best future possible.

-For the last years, I have dedicated myself to solving interesting real-life problems with technology across different sectors.
+For the last years, I have dedicated myself to solving interesting real-life problems with technology across different sectors: Mining, Foodtech, Retail, and Health.
 As a result, thousands of users have used the products and solutions that I have built.

 * In 2022, I launched my most recent venture, [Magnesia](https://magnesia.mx), which is a platform that allows patients to order at-home laboratory tests in less than 5 minutes.
 Since the Covid-19 pandemic, the demand for at-home health services has exploded in Mexico, so Magnesia's mission is to fill this space by making the access to health services as simple as a couple of clicks.
 [Learn more](/blog/magnesia-healthtech)
 * In 2020, I launched [Chequeo](https://chequeo.mx), a product that helps companies understand the health state of their workforce while complying simultaneously with the nom-035 regulations of the Mexican work law.
 [Learn more](/blog/chequeo)